Dynamic random-access memory: Extended data out DRAM

-Single-cycle EDO has the ability to carry out a complete memory transaction in one clock cycle.
-Otherwise, each sequential RAM access within the same page takes two clock cycles instead of three, once the page has been selected.
-EDO's performance and capabilities created an opportunity to reduce the immense performance loss associated with a lack of L2 cache in low-cost, commodity PCs.
-This was also good for notebooks due to difficulties with their limited form factor, and battery life limitations.
-Additionally, for systems with an L2 cache, the availability of EDO memory improved the average memory latency seen by applications over earlier FPM implementations.
+This ability to start a new access even before the system has received the preceding column's data made it possible to design memory controllers which could carry out a C̅A̅S̅ access (in the currently open row) in one clock cycle, or at least within two clock cycles instead of the previously required three.
+EDO's capabilities were able to partially compensate for the performance lost due to the lack of an L2 cache in low-cost, commodity PCs.
+More expensive notebooks also often lacked an L2 cache due to size and power limitations, and benefitted similarly.
+Even for systems with an L2 cache, the availability of EDO memory improved the average memory latency seen by applications over earlier FPM implementations.

-Single-cycle EDO DRAM became very popular on video cards towards the end of the 1990s.
+Single-cycle EDO DRAM became very popular on video cards toward the end of the 1990s.
 It was very low cost, yet nearly as efficient for performance as the far more costly VRAM.

 Burst EDO DRAM

 An evolution of EDO DRAM, burst EDO DRAM (BEDO DRAM), could process four memory addresses in one burst, for a maximum of 5-1-1-1, saving an additional three clocks over optimally designed EDO memory.
 It was done by adding an address counter on the chip to keep track of the next address.
 BEDO also added a pipeline stage allowing page-access cycle to be divided into two parts.
 During a memory-read operation, the first part accessed the data from the memory array to the output stage (second latch).
 The second part drove the data bus from this latch at the appropriate logic level.
 Since the data is already in the output buffer, quicker access time is achieved (up to 50% for large blocks of data) than with traditional EDO.

 Although BEDO DRAM showed additional optimization over EDO, by the time it was available the market had made a significant investment towards synchronous DRAM, or SDRAM.
 Even though BEDO RAM was superior to SDRAM in some ways, the latter technology quickly displaced BEDO.